ACBIS Group Administrator Guidelines/Group Application Process Instructions

 - Development or implementation of brain injury programming in hospital, residential, school, or community-based settings.

 - Additionally, the applicant must be a member in good standing within any licensure boards that cover his/her profession, if applicable.

-Applicants must demonstrate skills in the areas of training, supervision, and/or teaching within the brain injury field and must provide approved documentation (see below).
-Examples of skills in each of the areas are listed below.
-Applicants are also required to submit a CV or resume which reflects how the applicant meets each of the areas below.
+Applicants must demonstrate skills in the areas of (1) training and/or teaching and (2) community service and/or professional dissemination, both within the brain injury field, and must provide approved documentation (see below), including a CV or resume which reflects how the applicant meets each requirement.